 The Graduate School of Kansas State University requires comprehensive examinations for master’s degree programs.
 In order to fulfill this requirement, the Academic Advising faculty of the Department of Special Education, Counseling, and Student Affairs adopted a Final Project to ensure that all master’s degree students possess the necessary knowledge and competencies for academic advising.
 In developing a Final Project, students will demonstrate and apply what they have learned about academic advising from their coursework.
 The Final Project is expected to be a high quality, graduate document developed during the program.
 The Final Project content is expected to be substantive and professional in presentation.
 For more information and a sample Final Project, please visit the Academic Advising Webpage and review the Student Handbook.

 Distance education fees are the same for Kansas residents and out-of-state students.
 Tuition and fees for the 2013-14 year are $486.80 per graduate credit hour for distance learning courses.
 Tuition is subject to change by the Kansas Board of Regents and is finalized each year for the upcoming fall semester in late June or early July.
 All academic advising courses are three credit hours.

 Financial aid is available for the master’s degree but not for the graduate certificate program.
 Contact the Office of Student Financial Assistance for more information.
 Applying for financial assistance almost always begins with completing a Free Application for Federal Student Aid (FAFSA).
 The FAFSA is an application for federal loans and work-study funding.
 The U.S. Federal Department of Education uses the information you provide on the FAFSA to determine your eligibility for federal financial assistance.

-There are no scholarships specific to the academic advising program, but a list of general scholarships is available through K-State and the Division of Continuing Education.
+There are no scholarships specific to the academic advising program, but a list of general scholarships is available through K-State Global Campus.